gsakkis/typecheck/README.txt

 typecheck is Python module providing run-time typechecking facilities for function parameters and return values.

-The main workhorses of this module, the functions typecheck_args, typecheck_return and typecheck_yield, are used as function/method decorators (see Examples section).
+The main workhorses of this module, the functions accepts, returns and yields, are used as function/method decorators (see Examples section).

 A number of utility classes are provided to assist in building more complex